-\subsubsection{The quotient map}
+\subsection{{The quotient map}}

-In the classical case, with $G=KAN$, principal series representation are induced from characters of the the Borel subgroup $B=MAN$.
-Explicitly, we choose first a character $\mu$ of $M$ and $\lambda$ of $A$ and the identification $MA=B/N$ allows us to extend $\mu\otimes\lambda$ to a character of $B$.
+In the classical case, with $G=KAN$, principal series representations are induced from characters of the the Borel subgroup $B=MAN$.
+Explicitly, we choose first a character $\mu$ of $M$ and $\lambda$ of $A$ and then the identification $MA=B/N$ allows us to extend $\mu\otimes\lambda$ to a character of $B$.
 In this way we obtain the principal series representation

-In the quantum case we don't have an analog for the subgroup $N$.
-But we do have a "quotient" map
+In the quantum case we do not have an analog for the subgroup $N$.
+But, as we now explain, we do have a ``quotient'' map

-where $A_q$ is simply a notation for the weight lattice $\textbf{P}$, which serves as a quantum analog for $A$.